Welcome to Evennia! This multi-part Beginner Tutorial will help you get off the ground.

 Here’s a blog post summing up some of the alternatives - these things don’t change much from year to year.
 Popular choices for Python are PyCharm, VSCode, Atom, Sublime Text and Notepad++.
 Evennia is to a very large degree coded in VIM, but that’s not suitable for beginners.

-You should now be ready to move on to the first lesson
+You should now be ready to move on to the first part of the tutorial (in the future, use the

 - Part 1: What we have